Dipak-Chauhan/Vanced-For-Youtube/README.md

 # Vanced-For-Youtube
-A Simple Chrome Extensions That Block Ads From Youtube
+A Simple Browser Extensions That Block Ads From Youtube

 How To Install :-